-At Cornbread Hemp, we often get asked about how long it takes to feel the effects of CBD.
-In this article, we’ll explore the endocannabinoid system in depth to get to the bottom of this question: how long does it take for CBD to work?
+At Cornbread Hemp, we often get asked: how long does CBD oil take to work?
+In this article, we’ll explore the endocannabinoid system in depth to get to the bottom of this question: how long does it take CBD to work?

 In general, the therapeutic effects of CBD are achieved within 10 minutes to 2 hours depending on your route of administration.
-Other variables like the dosage, potency, and quality of your CBD oil also play a role in how quickly the effects take hold.
+Other variables like the dosage, potency, and quality may also play a role in how quickly the effects take hold.

 However, there’s one caveat to all this: you can only experience the full benefits of CBD by taking it on a consistent basis.
-If you’d like to know more, read on as we explore the fascinating properties of CBD oil.
+If you’d like to know more about why people take CBD, or how long does it take to begin seeing results, read on as we explore the fascinating properties of CBD oil and other products.